 -

-the Name of the company was altered as it changed over the years
+of the company was altered on this reproduced label as it changed

-as the brothers split into two parallel businesses and took on
+over the years as the brothers split into two parallel businesses

 -